Why you need to do a CBT:

 What options are there for taking your CBT?

-2 Day Course: This will be most suited to those riders wishing to learn on a geared machine, that have no previous riding experience and who would benefit from being given extra time to learn and build the confidence to feel comfortable and safe.
-You should allow for a minimum of 6 hours training per day.
+2 Day Course (Geared Bike): This should be considered by “ultimately” all riders new to the road no matter what your previous riding experience.
+It’s vital that riders wishing to learn on a geared machine, that have no previous riding experience consider giving themselves the extra time to learn and build the confidence to feel comfortable and safe.
+For many riders an introduction to a larger capacity bike towards the latter part of this course can be considered.

-Re-Certification: This course is conducted on a 1-2-1 basis and is for riders who have a current CBT certificate which is close to expiry, you don’t necessarily need to have your own bike but you should have been riding on a regular basis and require the CBT certificate to be renewed in order to continue riding under a learner status.
-In this instance please allow for a minimum of 4 hours.
+Re-Certification: This course is conducted usually on a 1-2-1 basis and is for riders who have a current CBT certificate which is close to expiry (or recently expired).
+You don’t necessarily need to have your own bike but you should have been riding on a regular basis and require the CBT certificate to be renewed in order to continue riding under a learner status.
+This course still covers the CBT syllabus as set out by the DVSA but you’ll not be instructed in the same was as we would if you were a beginner.
+We will however be looking to develop and add to the skills you should have already established over the past two years of riding.

 Our CBT training sites: